Joint Inquiry into Intelligence Community Activities before and after the Terrorist Attacks of September 11, 2001: Redacted sections

-The 28 Pages refer to a small section at the end of the inquiry commission report on the September 11 attacks which includes the details of foreign state sponsor support for Al-Qaeda prior to the attack and the possible Saudi connection with the terrorists.
+The 28 pages refers to a small section at the end of the inquiry commission report on the September 11 attacks that includes the details of foreign state sponsor support for al-Qaeda prior to the attack and the possible Saudi connection with the terrorists.
 This part of the congressional report was classified by the George W. Bush administration.
 Since then, attempts were made to declassify the redacted pages by senators and political activists, among them former chairman of the Senate Intelligence Committee and the co-chairman of the joint congressional panel, Bob Graham.
 United States' intelligence agencies declassified the pages, and Congress publicly released the pages with some parts redacted on July 15, 2016.

 Aftermath

-September 11th victim families were frustrated by the unanswered questions and redacted material and demanded an independent commission.
-In late 2002 President Bush and congress established the National Commission on Terrorist Attacks Upon the United States, an independent bipartisan commission popularly known as the "9/11 Commission".
+September 11 victim families were frustrated by the unanswered questions and redacted material and demanded an independent commission.
+In late 2002, President George W. Bush and Congress established the 9/11 Commission, an independent bipartisan commission charged with investigating the September 11 attacks.

-In 2004 Senator Graham released his book Intelligence Matters: The CIA, the FBI, Saudi Arabia, and the Failure of America's War on Terror which dealt with issues raised by the investigation.
-In April 2016, both co-chairmen of the Inquiry, Bob Graham and Porter Goss, later director of the CIA, as well as other former U.S. officials, who are familiar with the entire text of the Joint Inquiry′s report, aired their belief that the U.S. government was persisting in its coverup on the Saudi Arabian government officials′ substantial aid provided to the perpetrators of the 9/11 attack and urged the Obama administration to declassify the bowdlerized pages of the report.
-A bipartisan effort led by Walter Jones and Stephen Lynch seeks to make the document fully available to the public.
-Questions are likely to persist even if the "28 pages" are released.
+In 2004, Senator Graham released his book Intelligence Matters: The CIA, the FBI, Saudi Arabia, and the Failure of America's War on Terror that dealt with issues raised by the investigation.
+In April 2016, both co-chairmen of the Inquiry, Bob Graham and Porter Goss, later director of the CIA, as well as other former U.S. officials, who are familiar with the entire text of the joint inquiry′s report, aired their belief that the U.S. government was persisting in its coverup on the Saudi Arabian government officials′ substantial aid provided to the perpetrators of the 9/11 attack and urged the Obama administration to declassify the bowdlerized pages of the report.
+A bipartisan effort led by Walter Jones and Stephen Lynch to make the document fully available to the public resulted in publication of the 28 pages on July 15, 2016.

 In 2015, efforts began in the U.S. Senate to pass a bill that would allow victims to sue foreign powers that fund terrorist groups, such as Al Qaeda, to kill Americans on American soil.
-This bill became law on September 28, 2016 as the Justice Against Sponsors of Terrorism Act.
+This bill became law on September 28, 2016, as the Justice Against Sponsors of Terrorism Act.